reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 **Prerequisites**

-Installing extensions requires the `git` command, as the repositories are cloned to your local file system.
+Installing extensions requires the `git` command.
+When an extension is installed from an external source, git is used to clone the repository to your file system.
+If you are cloning a private repository, then it is up to you to provide the necessary credentials when prompted. `go-c8y-cli` does not handle any of the repository authentication.

 If you do not have git on your machine, then you also install an extension from a local folder.

 Extensions can be installed from the following locations: